ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/TimeOut.md

 * No blocking code in ISR: avoid any call to wait, infinite while loop or blocking calls in general.

-* No printf, malloc or new in ISR: avoid any call to bulky library functions.
+* No printf, malloc or new in ISR: Avoid any call to bulky library functions.
 In particular, certain library functions (such as printf, malloc and new) are not re-entrant, and their behavior could be corrupted when called from an ISR.

-* RTOS Timer: consider using the [mbed RTOS Timer](https://developer.mbed.org/handbook/RTOS) instead of a Timeout.
+* RTOS Timer: Consider using the [Arm Mbed RTOS Timer](https://developer.mbed.org/handbook/RTOS) instead of a Timeout.
 Your callback function will not be executed in an ISR, giving you more freedom and safety in your code.

 ##### Example